SEO operations

 • Store prior runs in a searchable archive.

-• Use a stable section order to improve scanning speed.
+• Use a stable section order for scanning speed.

-• Attach the action queue to sprint planning rituals.
+• Attach the action queue to sprint planning.

 AI keyword research with Keyword Planner and Search Console